-Jeff serves as a director of the non-profit Nurture, an organization dedicated to enhancing the nutrition and wellness of children and families, and as a director of Solu, a consumer-targeted publishing platform that allows users to curate and organize their memories into cohesive, multimedia memoir-like story lines.
+Jeff serves as a director of the non-profit Nurture, an organization dedicated to enhancing the nutrition and wellness of children and families.

 Jeff hosts business leaders for in-depth conversations on In Search of Insight, a bi-weekly radio show broadcast on station KDPI 88.5 FM Ketchum, ID.
 Click here for the podcasts.

 Jesse Jang joined Colonnade Advisors as an Associate in 2017.
 Prior to joining Colonnade, Jesse was a manager on the Corporate Strategy and Business Development team at Discover Financial Services, where he evaluated partnership and acquisition opportunities in the financial services sector.
 He also held other corporate positions at Discover and Baxter Healthcare.
 Jesse began his career in investment banking at Raymond James in St. Petersburg, Florida, where he spent four years executing M&A and financing transactions for industrial companies.
 One of the transactions Jesse worked on, the sale of Nuclear Fuel Services to Babcock & Wilcox, was named the 2009 “Middle Market Deal of the Year” by The M&A Advisor.